TheRookie2021/2022-Spring-NCKU-CS-Algo/hw2_1/readme.md

 ---
 # pitfall: beyond algorithm - data overflow
 - the # of input number is very large
-- the number of the data is very large
+- the data number is very large